Sacramento Regional Transit District: Accidents and incidents

 A Siemens light rail vehicle on a Gold Line train caught fire and started to smoke on December 23, 2010, at approximately 7:30 p.m. near the College Greens station.
 A communications issue between the Sacramento Fire Department and the Regional Transit light rail operator occurred when the train began to move from the station where the fire was being doused to the Watt/Manlove station over a mile away.
 The fire caused service disruptions to Gold Line trains traveling in both directions for up to an hour.
 The car (#136) was towed out of service to the Regional Transit maintenance facility on Academy Way.
 The fire was likely caused by an overheated generator and battery located on the bottom of the train.

 On January 28, 2012, three people died after their vehicle collided with a light-rail train.
 The accident took place at the crossing near the intersection of 25th Street and 26th Avenue just before 4:45 p.m, when a black Pathfinder SUV was hit by a southbound Blue Line train.
 The gate arms were determined to be functioning properly.
 All three fatalities were occupants of the vehicle.
 At least 17 injured victims were taken to the hospital for treatment.

-On August 22, 2019, an LRV rear-ended a Maintenance Vehicle injuring 27.
-13 of those injured were taken to 2 local trauma centers.
+On August 22, 2019, an LRV rear-ended a Maintenance Vehicle injuring 24.
+13 of the injured individuals were taken to 2 local trauma centers.

 On February 14, 2022; an LRV was struck by a vehicle attempting to turn onto J Street.
 The incident took place just before Cathedral Square station.
 No injuries were reported.

 On April 8, 2022, an LRV derailed at the intersection of 8th and K street.
 There were no injuries reported, but catenary power in downtown Sacramento had to be shut down during the re-railing process, causing major service disruption.